This article describes Accounts Receivable.

 Notice that no revenue account was affected by the January payment.
 This is because the revenue was recorded in December 2018, when Joint Ventures actually earned it.
 In January, all that happened was that one asset account, Cash, increased, while another asset account, A/R, decreased.

 If a business only has credit sales (i.e., it never receives cash when the sale is made), all cash collections from customers can be deemed to be credits to Accounts Receivable.
-Conversely, if a business has no credit sales (i.e., it never extends credit and receives cash whenever a sale is made), all cash received from customers can be credited to a revenue account.
+Conversely, if a business has no credit sales (i.e., it never extends credit and receives cash whenever a sale is made), all cash received from customers can be credited directly to a revenue account.

 A good number of businesses fall between these extremes.
 Sometimes they extend credit and sometimes they receive cash immediately.
 To avoid accounting confusion and accurately track accounts receivable, a business that extends credit to customers must maintain a special set of accounting records called subsidiary ledgers.
 An A/R subsidiary ledger consists of the revenue and payment history of each customer to which a business extends credit.